 The video recordings of the Midday Mindfulness sessions are also available on YouTube.

-Midday mindfulness materials
+Midday and equitable mindfulness materials

 The well-being of individuals is more important now than ever.
 The effects of the pandemic have been challenging for all individuals from all aspects.
 This pdf presentation can be used as a resource to demonstrate how worksites can support mental health for their employees and how wellness programs can operate virtually during these challenging times.